MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="rend"></a> `span::rend`

-Get a random-access iterator to the sentinel just beyond the end of the reversed span.
+Get a random-access iterator to just beyond the end of the reversed span.

 ```cpp
 constexpr reverse_iterator rend() const noexcept;